Through B.C.’s land use planning program, the Province is partnering with First Nations to undertake land use planning in priority planning areas.

 The orders that came into effect on June 3, 2025 prevent the registration of mineral and placer claims.

-Applications received before June 3, 2025 will be held for processing.
+Applications received before June 3, 2025 within the above areas will be held and not processed during the tenure pause period.

 If you want to withdraw your application at any time, please send your request to Mineral.Titles@gov.bc.ca.